NWChemEx-Project/DeveloperTools/dox/GitProcedure.md

 This command will delete all changes made to your current master branch, and make it exactly equal to the state of "GitHubFork"'s master branch.
-YOU WILL ALMOST CERTAINLY LOOSE WORK BY DOING THIS.
+YOU WILL ALMOST CERTAINLY LOSE WORK BY DOING THIS.
 It's thus best to first checkout a new branch, that is a copy of the current master branch, before executing this command.

 Once you're done developing you need to notify the "GitHubRepo" maintainers.
 This is typically done in two ways.
 First, the "[WIP]" tag is removed from the title of your PR.
-As this easy to miss, you typically will also comment in the PR "r2g" (short for ready to go).
+As this is easy to miss, you typically will also comment in the PR "r2g" (short for ready to go).
 Comments are a lot harder to miss.
 At this point the ball's in the maintainers court to accept your PR or provide additional feedback of things that need fixing (which assuming you were